pegasus-isi/pegasus/doc/sphinx/reference-guide/catalogs.rst

 1.  **pegasus.catalog.transformation.file=<path to the transformation catalog file>**

-We recommend that users use the Python API to generate the site catalog
+We recommend that users use the Python API to generate the transformation catalog

 The following illustrates how :py:class:`Pegasus.api.transformation_catalog.TransformationCatalog`